-Spathiphyllum wallisii, or Peace Lily, is a low maintenance houseplant with glossy green leaves and occasional white flowers, which are called spathes.
+Spathiphyllum wallisii, commonly known as the Peace Lily, is a low maintenance houseplant.
+It has glossy green leaves and occasional white flowers.
 They usually appear in spring and summer, as well as sporadically throughout the year.

 It's a very good indoor plant or office plant, capable of removing toxins from the air.